calebsander/structure-bytes/README.md

 - Redundancy in data storage is kept to a minimum.
 For example, in an array of structs, the field names are only specified once in the type spec rather than for each element in the array.

 ## Use cases
 - Use when the structure of the data is complicated.
-For example, if you are just sending text to be interpreted as text, that can be done easily in almost any environmensb.
+For example, if you are just sending text to be interpreted as text, that can be done easily in almost any environment.
 - Use when you plan to have many different values for the type (either many different files storing the same sort of information, or many communications of the same sort of information).
 This will give you the benefit of being able to keep only a single copy of the type spec.
 - Use when there is a lot of repetition in the data.
 If you don't have any arrays, sets, or maps, you can't really benefit from the cutdown on redundancy.